Does your Mary like a little jam? Is your little boy blue when he can’t bust out a tune?

 Rock-a-bye Rhythms classes (birth to 2 years)

-Baby classes are suitable from birth (in fact, pregnant women are even welcome to attend!), and are specially designed to support early milestones such as eye tracking and object permanency, as well as developing fine and gross motor skills.
+Baby classes are suitable from birth, and are specially designed to support early milestones such as eye tracking and object permanency, as well as developing fine and gross motor skills.
 The babies are able to listen to both Bec and their big people singing, and to feel the beat through tapping, bouncing and dancing.
 They have the opportunity to explore different percussion instruments (after all, the first stage of learning to play is being able to hold the instrument!) as well as helping the big people to play it correctly.
 Baby classes also include counting songs, rhymes, classical and folk music.